BEVOLTA/spotz/vw/README.md

 through Spark onto the worker nodes participating in the Spark job.
-For a single K fold cross validation run, sampled hyperparameters from the defined space are used as arguments to VW and there are K training and test runs of VW using the same same sampled hyperparameters, one training and test run for each fold.
+For a single K fold cross validation run, sampled hyperparameters from the defined space are used as arguments to VW.
+A model is trained using the training parameters specified by the caller and the sampled hyperparameters on the training cache file.
+Subsequently, this model is used on the test set cache file to compute a loss for this fold.
+There are K training and test runs of VW using the same sampled hyperparameters, one training and test run for each fold.
 The test losses for all folds are averaged to compute a single loss for the entire K fold cross validation run.
 Spotz will keep track of this loss and its respective sampled hyperparameters.

 Repeat this K fold cross validation process with newly sampled hyperparameter values and a newly computed loss for as many trials as necessary until the stop strategy criteria has been fulfilled, and finally return the best loss and its respective hyperparameters.

+During cache generation, specifying "```-b```" in the objective's training param string is important.
+If it is not set, it will default to 18.
+Additionally, Spotz will control any VW arguments related to caching and cleanup on the distributed Spark workers.
+The caller need only be concerned about the bit precision.
+Specifying any arguments in the training parameter string related to caching will be ignored except for "```-b```".